Mechanism

 Built into qualified-meeting delivery.

-No. Account intelligence is built into Coseek's cold calling service.
+No. Account intelligence is built into our cold calling service.
 You do not buy software, configure a dashboard, or manage another data tool.
-Coseek uses the intelligence to improve calling, qualification, and meeting briefings.
+We use the intelligence to improve calling, qualification, and meeting briefings.

 The core source is first-party call context: connected-call transcripts, rep notes, dispositions, qualification outcomes, and campaign research.
 Third-party data helps with targeting, but the strongest intelligence comes from what decision-makers actually say on the phone.

 No. Intent data usually points to external signals such as web activity, content consumption, hiring, or technology usage.
-Coseek's strongest signal is first-party phone context: what the buyer said, what they objected to, who else matters, and whether the account should move forward.
+The strongest signal here is first-party phone context: what the buyer said, what they objected to, who else matters, and whether the account should move forward.

-The billing definition stays objective: title or role fit, company fit, confirmed date and time, and calendar invite sent.
-Account intelligence improves the context around that meeting, including pain, current stack, timing, objections, stakeholders, and disqualifiers.
+The billing definition stays objective: role fit, company fit, confirmed date and time, and calendar invite sent.
+Account intelligence improves the context around that meeting, including pain, stack, timing, objections, stakeholders, and disqualifiers.

 Not by default.
 Clients see the delivery outputs that matter commercially: booked meetings, call records or recordings where available, campaign review context, and relevant briefing notes.
 Raw transcript exports and every internal score are not the default client deliverable.